cmatts-projects/aws-test-suite-ts/README.md

 * Verifying that an S3 object exists

 ## Secrets Manager
-The secrets manager examples demonstrate how to create, read and update secrets.
+The secrets manager samples demonstrate how to create, read and update secrets.

 Features:
 * Creation of a secret